Brave Conversations Future Worlds Challenge 2021

-Future World Challenge will be held throughout the weeks of
+Future World Challenge was held over the two weekends of

-Specific sessions will take place in different time zones for different teams.
+Specific sessions took place in different time zones for different teams.

-Participation is open to anyone who is 12-17 years old, can communicate in English, and willing to participate with one parent or grandparent.
+Participation was open to anyone who is 12-17 years old, can communicate in English, and willing to participate with one parent or grandparent.

-We encourage people to come in groups with friends and family as teams.
+We encouraged people to come in groups with friends and family as teams.